Financing Your Education

 Georgetown University is a proud participant of the Yellow Ribbon Program which is available to military students who are 100% for Post-9/11 GI Bill® benefits and not on active duty or receiving transferred benefits from a spouse on active duty.
 Learn more about how to use VA education benefits at Georgetown University.

-There are also a number of military-specific scholarships available to students at Georgetown and nationally.
+In addition to VA education benefits, there are a few DoD educational funding opportunities and civilian military-specific scholarships available to students at Georgetown and nationally.